Aurelian-C/React-Summary_App/src/markdowns/What_are_Custom_Hooks.md

 React comes with several built-in Hooks like `useState`, `useContext`, and `useEffect`.
 Sometimes, you’ll wish that there was a Hook for some more specific purpose: for example, to fetch data, to keep track of whether the user is online, or to connect to a chat room.
 You might not find these Hooks in React, but you can create your own Hooks for your application’s needs.

+>You will learn:
+>
+>- What custom Hooks are, and how to write your own
+>- How to reuse logic between components
+>- How to name and structure your custom Hooks
+>- When and why to extract custom Hooks

 ## Custom Hooks: Sharing logic between components

-Custom hooks are just regular functions, just as the built-in hooks like `useState`, but they are functions which can contain stateful logic.
-You can build custom hooks to outsource stateful logic into reusable functions.
+==Custom hooks are just regular functions, just as the built-in hooks like `useState`, but they are functions which can contain **stateful logic**.
+You can build custom hooks to **outsource stateful logic into reusable functions**==.

 ![What_are_Custom_Hooks](..\img\What_are_Custom_Hooks.jpg)

-Unlike regular functions, custom hooks can use other React hooks, including other custom hooks, and they can, therefore, also leverage React state managed with `useState` or `useReducer`; they can access `useEffect` and so on.
+_Unlike regular functions, custom hooks can use other React hooks, including other custom hooks_, and they can, therefore, also leverage React state managed with `useState` or `useReducer`; they can access `useEffect` and so on.

 With custom hooks you can outsource logic, which you might be using in different components, into a custom hook, which you can then call from all these various components.
 So, it is simply ==a mechanism of **reusing logic**, just as regular functions are, with the special thing that in these custom hook functions you can use React hooks and other hooks==.

 ##  Creating a Custom React Hook function

 How do we build a custom hook?
-Well, typically just as with components, we store every hook in a standalone file.
+Well, typically just as with components, we store every hook in a **standalone file**.

 > **Note**: For the file name there is no specific rule, you could name it however you want.

 ![What_are_Custom_Hooks1](..\img\What_are_Custom_Hooks1.jpg)

-> **Note**: ==The function which you do create in that file has to start with a 'use' in its name==, that is a must do, that is a hard rule which you have to follow.
+> **Note**: ==The function which you do create in that file has to start with a **'use'** in its name==, that is a must do, that is a hard rule which you have to follow.
 It will be a normal function in the end but the 'use' at their beginning signals to React that it will be a custom hook and it gives React the guarantee that you will use that function by respecting the rules of hooks, so that you will use this custom hook function just as you use to build-in hooks.
 >
 > And that is a guarantee React needs because otherwise if you start using React hooks in your custom hook and you would use your custom hook in a wrong, in a forbidden place, you would implicitly also use to build-in hooks in a wrong place.
 That's why we started with 'use' because React can look out for that and actually this project set up will give you a warning if you have a function starting with 'use' and you then start violating some of rules of hooks.

-> **Note**: Only Hooks and components can call other Hooks!
+> **Note**: ==Only Hooks and components can call other Hooks!==

 ### Hook names always start with `use`